Badge

 Why are SEND students always at the bottom of the priority list?
 Why are they the last to receive funding?

-Perhaps one day, the government will realise that investing in proper support at the start of a child’s education will reduce the need for greater financial intervention later.
+Perhaps one day, the government will realise that investing in proper support at the start of a child’s education will reduce the need for more significant financial intervention later.
 Yet, year after year, the same ineffective approach persists.

 I remain hopeful for positive change in how SEND is funded and prioritised.